 They also produce some essential hormones and keep electrolytes and water content of the body at the right level.
 The hormones produced include renin which helps control your blood pressure, vitamin D to maintain strong bones and erythropoietin which helps with the production of red blood cells.

-There are around one million nephrons in each kidney which enables all these functions to happen.
+There are around one million filtering units, called nephrons, in each kidney which enables all these functions to happen.

 What are the causes of kidney disease?

 For a lot of people in the UK, improper management of diabetes and high blood pressure will likely have contributed to their kidney disease (a term used to describe any abnormalities of your kidneys).
 Cardiovascular disease, a family history of kidney disease, being from a minority ethnic group, smoking, being overweight or obese and using ‘hard drugs’ such as cocaine and heroin, can all increase your risk of developing kidney disease.

 What are the symptoms of kidney disease?

 Almost one in two people with chronic kidney disease are undiagnosed and many do not realise they have the condition because it has few symptoms in the early stages (National Institute for Health and Care Research).
 Your body is usually able to cope with a significant reduction in kidney function and kidney disease is often only diagnosed at this early stage if a routine test is carried out such a blood or urine test.